LinkedInLearning/ai-for-telecom-network-optimization-and-security-in-5g-edge-systems-5215414/README.md

 # AI for Telecom: Network Optimization & Security in 5G/Edge Systems
 This is the repository for the LinkedIn Learning course `AI for Telecom: Network Optimization & Security in 5G/Edge Systems`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+Unlock the power of AI in telecom with this hands-on course designed for both technical and non-technical audiences.
+Learn how AI optimizes networks, enhances security, and drives automation in 5G, ORAN, IoT, and edge computing environments.
+Gain practical skills to design and deploy AI-driven solutions using tools like Python, TensorFlow, and MATLAB.
+Discover how to evaluate AI’s impact on business performance, scalability, and compliance, empowering you to turn insights into action and future-proof telecom operations.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.